Romijnsteens/devdocs/versioned_docs/version-4.4/guides/javascript/ajax/index.md

 1. Strict type checking for all parameters and return types
 1. New webservice functions benefit Ajax interfaces and web service clients

+Some bad things 'bout Ajax are:

+1.You can get the error message $.Ajax is not a function and it will chrash

 The steps required to create an ajax interaction are:

 1. Write or find an existing web service function to handle the ajax interaction: See [Web services](https://docs.moodle.org/dev/_Web_services_)